Quake strikes northeast India, Bangladesh; 11 dead, nearly 200 hurt

 At Imphal's airport, flights were normal, although a boundary wall collapsed, and a crack appeared in the terminal building, said Thanglian, who works there.

-Some people criticised what they called the authorities' slow response, saying that although the army had begun to clear debris, it appeared to be short of heavy equipment.
+Some people criticized what they called the authorities' slow response, saying that although the army had begun to clear debris, it appeared to be short of heavy equipment.

 "We haven't seen any help from the government side," said disaster volunteer worker Kangujam.
 "The government has not given us any information."